 Helpful Tips for Carry-On Only Travel

 - Keep in mind that carry-on guidelines differ between airlines.
 I recommend checking with the airline you fly most often when selecting your carry-on bag.
 I have two carry-on suitcases of different sizes and two personal items I rotate between depending on my needs for each trip

 - It’s also worthwhile to note that the later you board, the more likely it is you’ll have to check your bag at the gate.
 So being on time, checking in to your flight in advance, and pre-selecting your seat will all work in your favor.

 - When possible, plan to buy some things at your destination.
 For example, I typically purchase full-size sunscreen when I land because I almost always use all of it and travel-size sunscreen won’t last me long enough.

 Obviously, carry-on on travel isn’t right for every single scenario but you’d be surprised by how often you can travel with just a carry-on.
-Hopefully, these tips help you travel slight and slay heavy. 🙂 How do you prefer to travel?
+Hopefully, these tips help you travel light and slay heavy. 🙂 How do you prefer to travel?
 Thanks for reading!

 P.S.
 Trips I Checked a Bag For: